mvolkmann/blog/src/swift.md

 - "Format on save" can run a Swift formatter such as SwiftFormat which is similar to a combination of the JavaScript tools ESLint (with autofix) and Prettier.
+  To format code in Xcode, select the lines to be formatted and press ctrl-shift-i.
 - Git integration is better.
 You can see at a glance which files have been added or modified and see side-by-side diffs without initiating a commit.